 Pension law is the law and regulation of workplace pension plans run by employers and trade unions, registered with tax authorities and regulated by a provincial or federal regulator.

-Six million Canadians participate in a workplace pension plan, in the private sector and broader public sector, in all industries and levels of government.
+Six million people participate in a Canadian workplace pension plan, in the private sector and broader public sector and in all industries and levels of government.
 Pension plans cover 37% of the workforce and are an important pillar of the Canadian retirement system.
-Some $60 billion dollars is contributed yearly to pension funds with $1.5 trillion CDN in managed assets.
+Some $60 billion dollars is contributed yearly to pension funds with $1.5 trillion in managed assets.

-Pension plans arise from employment, involve operations, and are in the interests of employers, employees and pensioners, their families, governments and financial institutions.
-Pension law is multidisciplinary, technical, and policy-oriented.
-Different interests can converge resulting in disagreements and legal questions.
-Because of this, pension law issues are particularly suited to dispute resolution.
+Pension plans operate in the interests of employers, employees and pensioners and their families, governments and financial institutions.
+Pension law is technical, multidisciplinary and policy-oriented.
+When interests diverge, it triggers disagreements that raise legal questions.
+Because of fiduciary relationships, pensions and benefits disputes are suitable for dispute resolution.

 Click here for an excerpt of Pension Law (2e).

 Click here to read the foreword to Pension Law by Iacobucci J. and Gillese J.A.